Rakhi Sawant Heads To China To Kill ‘Coronavirus’; Watch Video

 Apart from that Rakhi Sawant also urged her favourite leader and Prime Minister of India Narendra Modi to pray for her safety.
 Notably, in this 3.21 mins' video, Rakhi sparked the controversy when an air hostess of the flight insisted her to switch off her phone in the flight.
 She also made some racist comments in the clip.

 Earlier, Rakhi Sawant claimed that US President Donald Trump is her 'Sasur' (father-in-law) as her alleged husband, Ritesh is reportedly working with Trump's company in the UK.
-Rakhi's husband Ritesh also told SpotboyE that he is blessed to Rakhi in his life and consider her as 'God's Gift' for him.
+Rakhi's husband Ritesh also told SpotboyE that he is blessed to have Rakhi in his life and consider her as 'God's Gift' for him.
 "I have never seen a woman like her.
 I think she is superior than me," Ritesh told the entertainment portal.

 Meanwhile, China has been grappling with the 'coronavirus' for quite a long time.
 On Tuesday, Chinese health authorities revealed that they received reports of 3,235 new confirmed cases of novel coronavirus infection and 64 deaths on Monday so far.